-- The aeration cabinet was not run on a dedicated circuit. - The cord(s) have been cut or altered. - The aeration cabinet has been misused or abused. - · Serial number tag has been removed.
+- The aeration cabinet was not run on a dedicated circuit. - Any cord has been cut or altered. - The aeration cabinet has been misused or abused. - · Serial number tag has been removed.

 Warranty Claims

 In case of warranty claims, contact the place of purchase to return/exchange defective components.
 Warranty claims must be accompanied by the original receipt.